 Your registration dossiers contain adaptation arguments which are based on a grouping and read-across approach in accordance with Annex XI, Section 1.5. of the REACH Regulation.
 You have grouped registered substances and formed a category of 'alcohols, ethoxylated, C6-20' to predict missing (eco)toxicological properties within this group.
-You consider to achieve compliance with the REACH information requirements for the registered substance alcohols, c12-15, ethoxylated (<2.5 eo) using data of these structurally similar substances.
+You consider to achieve compliance with the REACH information requirements for the registered substance alcohols, c9-11, branched and linear, ethoxylated (1-2.5 eo) using data of these structurally similar substances.